jethanivijay/DevopsWithGithub-Hands-on-Labs/README.md

 Here is command line reference to create one service principal for you

 az ad sp create-for-rbac --name "myApp" --role contributor --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group} --sdk-auth

+Output of this will be similar

+  {
+    "clientId": "<GUID>",

+    "clientSecret": "<GUID>",

+    "subscriptionId": "<GUID>",

+    "tenantId": "<GUID>",

+    (...)

+  }

+Copy Complete Parenthesis , This will be our First Github Secret !